- 1 Editor’s Choice: Winter NYC Date Ideas

 The skylight opens on the anniversary each year.

-When you look around, you’ll discover an excellent holiday market!
+However, when you look around during the holiday season, you’ll discover an excellent holiday market!
 Every winter, the atrium of the Oculus hosts stalls for some of your favorite New York City shops, as well as an area to take Christmas photos.

 Pop by the different stands and pick up a few holiday gifts for your loved ones, and make sure to stop for a picture in the winter wonderland.